 Table \ref{tab:SEN1-2} presents the registration performance of various methods on the SEN1-2 dataset.
-The proposed RegistrationMamba achieves the lowest average $L_{2}$ distance and the highest registration accuracy (CMR) across different distance thresholds.
+The proposed ME-SSM achieves the lowest average $L_{2}$ distance and the highest registration accuracy (CMR) across different distance thresholds.
 Due to the significant differences between optical and SAR images, handcrafted methods have large registration errors.
-For example, the average $L_{2}$ distance of MI is 11.80, and CMR(3) is 54.00\%, respectively.
+For example, the average $L_{2}$ distance of MI is 11.80, and its CMR(3) is 54.00\%.
 Deep learning-based methods demonstrate significant advantages over traditional handcrafted methods.
-Specifically, MARU-Net achieves the average $L_{2}$ distances of 4.94 and acquires the registration accuracy of 82.00\% at $T=3$.
-F3Net obtains the average $L_{2}$ distances of 4.15 and has registration accuracy of and 87.24\% at $T=3$.
 These experimental results demonstrate that deep learning methods can better learn shared feature representations across image modalities.

-Our proposed method outperforms all other methods, which acquires an average $L_{2}$ distance of 2.93 and registration accuracy 89.19\% at $T=3$.
-Compared with FFT U-Net, MARU-Net and F3Net, our RegistrationMamba increases CMR(3) by 15.19\%, 7.19\%, and 1.95\%, respectively.
+Our proposed method outperforms all other methods, which acquires an average $L_{2}$ distance of 2.93 and registration accuracy of 89.19\% at $T=3$.
+F3Net obtains an average $L_{2}$ distance of 4.15 and CMR(3) of 87.24\%.
+VU-Net achieves the average $L_{2}$ distance of 3.93 and acquires the CMR(3) of 87.00\%.
+Compared with MARU-Net, VU-Net, and F3Net, our ME-SSM increases CMR(3) by 7.19\%, 2.19\%, and 1.95\%, respectively.
 Existing deep learning-based methods mainly use the CNN network for feature learning, which has a limited local receptive field and fails to capture global features for image matching and registration.
 However, our ME-SSM can efficiently capture global contextual information with linear computational complexity through a multi-directional scanning mechanism.
 Additionally, ME-SSM further enhances the features through multi-level feature aggregation.

 Table \ref{tab:OS-512} presents the registration performance of various methods on the OS dataset.
-DC-InfoNCE achieves a registration accuracy CMR(3) of 78.30\% , while our method achieves CMR(3) of 80.42\% and acquires a performance gain of 2.12\%.
-Although the images in the OS dataset have limited textures in local regions, our proposed method still acquires better registration performance.
+DC-InfoNCE achieves a registration accuracy CMR(3) of 78.30\%, while our method achieves CMR(3) of 80.42\% and acquires a performance gain of 2.12\%.
+Although the images in the OS dataset have limited local textures, our proposed method still acquires better registration performance.
 ME-SSM can effectively capture both local details and global contextual information, enhancing the richness and discriminability of features for more accurate image registration.

-Existing advanced methods perform well in image registration tasks when scenes have rich texture features.
-For example, MARU-Net achieves a CMR(2) of 75.00\% on the SEN1-2 dataset.
-However, most approaches are limited by the local receptive field inherent to CNN frameworks, making it difficult to capture global features that could improve registration accuracy.
-F3Net addresses this to some extent by introducing frequency domain information, which expands the receptive field and achieves a CMR(2) of 81.03\% on the SEN1-2 dataset.
-Nevertheless, its performance is still restricted by the CNN structure.
-Transformer-based models can capture global information but come with high computational costs.